k-takata/vim-kt-patches/README.md

 ### Update

-If you want to get the latest source code after clone, you can use the following command:
+If you want to get the latest Vim source code after clone, you can use the following command:

     $ stq pull

+If you want to get the latest patches after clone, you can use the following commands:

+    $ stq qgit pull
+    $ stq discard -a
+    $ stq push -a

 ## License